 George Corley Wallace Jr. was born on August 25, 1919, in Clio, Alabama.
 His father, George Corley Sr., was a farmer.
 His mother, Mozelle Smith Wallace, had been abandoned by her mother and raised in an orphanage in Mobile as a young girl.

 Wallace took up boxing as a boy, and won two Golden Gloves state titles while he was a student at Barbour County High School.
 When he was 15 years old, he served as a legislative page at the Alabama State Capitol in Montgomery.
 He enrolled at the University of Alabama School of Law in 1937, and graduated with a law degree in 1942.

-After graduating from law school, George C. Wallace entered the U.S. Air Force and served during the World War II.
+After graduating from law school, Wallace entered the U.S. Army Air Corps and served during World War II.
 He flew multiple bombing missions over Japan in 1945, and was later discharged with a medical disability.